devinberg/rippledoc/README.md

   * All other .md files must have their first line be like "`% Title of this doc`".

-  * Don't create a toc.md file.
-This program takes care of that, and if you create one it will be overwritten.
+  * Don't create any toc.md files anywhere.
+Rippledoc takes care of that.
+    If you create any, they will be overwritten.